artgas1/LetsbonkSDK/examples/README.md

    npm install
    ```

-   The `package.json` uses `"letsbonk-sdk": "file:../"` to install from the parent directory.
+   The `package.json` uses `"letsbonkdotfun-sdk": "file:../"` to install from the parent directory.

 3. **Run the library example:**
    ```bash